What Is Central Serous Retinopathy?

 Central serous retinopathy (CSR) is a condition of unknown cause in which fluid accumulates underneath the retina in the central macula.
 This leads to distortion and blurred vision.
 Most patients with CSR are males in their third and fourth decades.
 Stress or corticosteroid use may play roles in inciting or aggravation the condition.
 After the age of 50 or 55, the diagnosis is more difficult to make as there is a certain degree of overlap with age-related macular degeneration.
 We have seen patients who presented with very typical central serous retinopathy who then later evolved to age-related macular degeneration, so the prognosis in older patients is somewhat different than younger or middle-aged patients.

 Fluorescein angiography is a common test that can substantiate the diagnosis of CSR.
-In this test, an orange dye is injected into the patient’s vein, and this dye is observed as it circulates through the ocular vasculature.
+In this test, the doctor injects an orange dye into the patient’s vein and then observes the dye as it circulates through the ocular vasculature.
 Often, areas of previous retinal pigment epithelial disruption can be visualized elsewhere in the same eye or in the macula of the unaffected eye.
 Ocular coherence tomography (OCT) is another test that is helpful.
 This imaging modality can accurately detect fluid and swelling in the retina.

 Many patients will recover vision back to the 20/20 level, however, patients will often report that vision in the affected eye is not quite as good as the normal eye even long after the fluid has resolved.
 Approximately 25% of patients develop a recurrent episode.
-There is also a subset of patients with significant retinal pigment epithelial abnormalities that are predisposed to attacks in both eyes, often simultaneously, and the prognosis in this group is much less optimistic, though with treatment many can maintain reading and driving vision.
+Also, there is a subset of patients with significant retinal pigment epithelial abnormalities that are susceptible to attacks in both eyes, often simultaneously.
+The prognosis in this group is much less optimistic, though with treatment many can maintain reading and driving vision.

-If you are interested in learning more about Central Serous Retinopathy (CSR) please contact us at one of our locations in Minneapolis, St. Paul, Blaine, Edina, Oakdale, Plymouth, St. Cloud and Duluth.
+If you are interested in learning more about Central Serous Retinopathy (CSR), please call (800) VRS-2500 to schedule a consultation.
+We have locations in Minneapolis, St. Paul, Blaine, Edina, Plymouth, St. Cloud and Duluth.